logicuniverse/manifesto/README.md

 With the **ZYModel** as our formal grammar and **LogicIR** as our definitive medium, we possess, for the first time, the necessary architecture to accurately describe, execute, and formally verify logic beyond the one-dimensional constraints of the tape.

-This is no longer an intellectual conjecture; it is a proven engineering reality.
+This is no longer an intellectual conjecture; it is a validated engineering reality.

 **_Logic is no longer an instruction list to be read; it is a circuit to be manifested._**